hobarthackerspace/hobarthackerspace.github.io/index.md

 Or do you just like to chat with others passionate about technology?

-If so, we welcome you to try a Hobart Hackerspace Open Night.
+If so, we welcome you to try a Hobart Hackerspace Visitors Night.
 They're on Thursday from 7:00 to 9:30 PM, where you can meet us, see the facilities and even start your projects.
 (Under 18's please bring a responsible adult.)
 After several visits you're welcome to join us as a member.

 There are many benefits to becoming a member.
 These include: